-Despite the effort NAD has invested in the T 753 receiver's sonic performance, we expended no less in making it powerfully easy to use.
-Its design is uniquely simple for so sophisticated a component, and the HTR 2 universal remote control is equally understandable, as are the T 753's own front-panel and on-screen displays.
+Despite the effort NAD has invested in the T 773 A/V Receiver's sonic performance, we expended no less in making it powerfully easy to use.
+Its design is uniquely simple for so sophisticated a component, and the HTR 2 universal remote control is equally understandable, as are the T 773's own front-panel and on-screen displays.
 Its simple yet powerful system of "presets" permits you to fine-tune your listening setup for different conditions, sources, or listeners, and to recall these multiple parameters with a single keypress.